-- Guidance and Standards for Cleanup of Illegal Drug Manufacturing Sites (PDF 1.37M)
+- Guidance and Standards for Cleanup of Illegal Drug Manufacturing Sites (PDF)

 Analytical Laboratory List

-The analytical laboratories identified in this list may be utilized to perform the sample analysis required to determine whether a residence, formerly used as an illegal drug manufacturing site is “Fit for Use”.
+The analytical laboratories identified in this list may be used to perform the sample analysis required to determine whether a residence, formerly used as an illegal drug manufacturing site is “Fit for Use”.

-The following link provides a list of some potential sampling and decontamination equipment vendors to contact for equipment rental or purchase.
-The list is not meant to be an endorsement of any vendor.
-Vendors who wish to be added to the list may contact the webmaster.
-View the list of vendors.
+The following link provides a list of sampling and decontamination equipment providers.
+These companies may do sampling or offer decontamination equipment for rent.
+The list is not meant to be comprehensive or an endorsement of any company.
+Firms that wish to be added to the list may contact the contaminated sites program.
+View the list of providers.

 Illegal Drug Lab Decontamination and Certification Frequently Asked Questions